The latest energy price increases from Flogas and Panda Power will add hundreds of euro to energy bills nationwide.

 Another important reason is that around half of our electricity is still generated using fossil fuels and our dependence on it means we’re susceptible to changes in fossil fuel prices.
 And the price of gas, coal and oil has increased hugely in recent months.

-If you want to know more about why energy prices are increasing you can read our in-depth review right here.
+If you want to know more about why energy prices are increasing you can read our in-depth review right here, or listen back to this recent radio interview we did on the topic.

 Switch and Save